Mugiwara-Di/Elk-Stack-Deployment/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jumpbox and system network.
 - Filebeat watches for changes made to files on a machine.
--Metrickbeat collects metrics from the operating system and from services running on the server.
+- Metrickbeat collects metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.